Processional Art

 Photo from the Krampus Lauf PDX facebook page, 2015

-Giant bear parade puppet for "A Winter Feast of Story & Song"
+Giant procession-style bear puppet for "A Winter Feast of Story & Song"

 December 20, 2019, Portland, Oregon